Schwane/EM2015_PraesiBert/Common/ClientServerShareLib/readme.txt

 =============================

 By default, the library is created as shared one.
-If you want to build static one, add the following line to "ClientLib.pro" file:
+If you want to build static one, add the following line to "ClientServerShareLib.pro" file:

     CONFIG += staticlib